Skip to content

 Read-only API connection

-Service-account credentials to your FreeWheel Admin or GAM Network.
-Scoped to the endpoints VM actually reads.
+Service-account credentials, scoped to the endpoints VM actually reads.
 Revocable by you, any time.
+Nothing writes back into your ad server.

 02